Her passion for service led her to become a champion of international refugees.

 During an internal search for executive director in 2014, she realized she was ready to lead the organization, despite parenting two young children.
 “I thought, who’s going do it better?
 I have this degree in business.
 I have training in social work and law, and I always felt very passionately about the organization,” she says.

 She was named executive director in 2015, and over the next seven years grew the legal department from three attorneys to 15, increasing the agency’s annual budget to a current $6.5 million.
-A title change, to CEO, came in 2022.
+She then served as CEO from 2022 to 2024.

 “I hope I exhibit a servant or service leadership,” she says modestly.
 “It’s why I do this work.
 For a lot of people working at Journey’s End, there’s a real passion to help people.
 We believe it really is a benefit to Western New York.”

 "I hope I exhibit a servant or service leadership," she says modestly.
 "It's why I do this work.
 For a lot of people working at Journey's End, there's a real passion to help people.
 We believe it really is a benefit to Western New York." - Karen Andolina Scott

 Under her guidance, Journey’s End developed several unique programs, including mentoring for young-adult refugees and asylees, and agricultural training through Brewster Street Farm, an immigrant-run urban farm growing a cornucopia of globally diverse produce behind the agency’s headquarters, which is located in an artists’ workspace and former warehouse on Main Street.